viren1993/javascript/javascript/4-Asynchronous JavaScript/index.md

 ### ** What is a Promise? **

-promises is object represents the eventual completion (or failure) A Promise represents a value that may be available now, later, or never.
+- Promises is object represents the eventual completion (or failure) of an asynchronous operation and its resulting value.
+A Promise represents a value that may be available now, later, or never.
 It has three states:

 Pending → Initial state, operation not complete.